Hardware Troubleshooting Notes

 - 1xx = system m/b failure

-9. 3xx = this is the problem of keyboard.
+- 9. 3xx = this is the problem of the keyboard.

-11. 4xx = this is a problem of monochrome display problem
+- 11. 4xx = this is a problem of a monochrome display problem

 post audio messages